-Additional statistical analysis that is exploratory in nature may be performed.
+Additional statistical analysis that is exploratory in nature may be performed with CT-05 data alone and/or with pooled data from CT-05 and from the RESTFUL Study.

 18. Remote procedures

 During and after the COVID-19 pandemic, replacing some in-person visits with remote interactions may be necessary, for example to reduce risk to subjects and/or to comply with local, state, or federal regulations.
 In such cases, the study records will indicate which in-person visits were replaced with remote interactions.
 The allowable study duration may be expanded as needed to allow delay intervals for mailing and receiving programmed devices.